Business by the Moon is a planning and scheduling methodology that grows your business & wellness at the same time.

-This book teaches you a new method, and coaches you with a journal, so you can shift into a new, sustainable way of working.
+The Business by the Moon method teaches you a new method, and coaches you with a journal, so you can shift into a new, sustainable way of working.

-Business is run on a sun calendar.
 The focus of business is to grow.
 Grow, grow, grow, grow, grow.
 Financial reporting, investing, and judgements of business value are based on continuous growth.
 Business losses in large enterprises aren’t always reported as true loss, they’re reported as loss of profit, meaning a loss of growth.
 If you’ve had someone in your life outside of business, no doubt you’ve been faced with the question: Why does so much profit even matter??
 It’s because, at its core, business is about growth.
 If it’s not growing, there’s something wrong, right?

 We all want to survive for the long-term.
 The reality is, though, that there is an entire business discourse that says, if you’re not growing you’re dying.
 Equivalence isn’t an option.
 If you’re existing, then you don’t have a business, you have a lifestyle?